 One man's mistake can influence the whole world, even if they are not in a position of authority, and as such we should remember that the result of our actions can often have a bigger impact than we might currently imagine they have.

 3. Suikoden IV (Life and Punishment)

 Thank you for reading thus far.
-If you enjoyed this article, consider sharing it, I'd be grateful.
+If you enjoyed this article, consider sharing it.
 We have now reached over 220 articles on Philosocom.